10 Unanswerable Questions that Neither Science nor Religion can Answer

 4. Why does anything exist?

 Before there was something, there was nothing.
 And out of nothing, how did we get something?
 What existed before the big bang, before creation, and before God?
+Why is there structure to the universe, and how might intelligent life contribute to the formation of this structure?

 Yes, it becomes very confusing when we throw in theories about other dimensions and non-linear time, but all of these theories fail to answer this most fundamental of all questions, “Why does anything exist?”